Priyansh121096/leetcode/README.md

 # leetcode
-Solutions to leetcode problems and notes about each.
+Solutions to leetcode problems (and some others as well) with notes about each.